As a 49 year old female player I get a bit offended when I see websites advertising games for girls: there is no such thing!

-Cutscenes, whether in 2d or 3d, are the joints of the storyline; they help the gamer understands the development of the storyline as well as keeping the suspense high.
+Cutscenes, whether in 2d or 3d, are the joints of the storyline; they help the gamer understand the development of the storyline as well as keeping the suspense high.
 The best cutscenes are those which contain beautiful art, whether 2d or 3d, skilled voice overs acting and appropriate music and sound.
 Cheap and bad cutscenes are those where real people are filmed instead of using 2d or 3d characters – they break the magic of the game immersion experience.

 Some voice over actors are so good they manage to give the game a complete distinct characteristic.
 They are fundamental for a great game in both cutscenes and during game play.

 Believe it or not I actually quit a few games because the background music was so annoying.
 Keeping one theme for the entire game is absolutely deleterious for the gamer’s health.
 Great games have fantastic music made by real musicians and the music change for each chapter of the story and it is appropriate for the game content.